 RA2CE feature: Equity analysis#

-This notebook is a rather technical notebook.
-The recommended user is a user with background knowledge of network criticality.
+This notebook is aimed at users with background knowledge of network criticality analysis.

-In this notebook, we will perform criticality analysis with three different distributive principles: utilitarian, egalitarian and prioritarian principles.
-For more background knowledge on these principles and the application on transport network criticality analysis, please read: https://www.sciencedirect.com/science/article/pii/S0965856420308077
+In this notebook, we perform criticality analysis using three different distributive principles: utilitarian, egalitarian, and prioritarian.
+For more background on these principles and their application to transport network criticality analysis, please read: https://www.sciencedirect.com/science/article/pii/S0965856420308077

-The purpose of the equity analysis performd in this notebook is providing insight into how different distributive principles can result in different prioritizations of the network.
-While we usually prioritize network interventions based on the number of people that use the road, equity principles allow us to also take into account the function of the network for for example underpriviliged communities.
-Depending on the equity principle applied, your network prioritization might change, which can change decision-aking.
+The purpose of the equity analysis performed in this notebook is to provide insight into how different distributive principles can result in different prioritisations of the network.
+While we usually prioritise network interventions based on the number of people using a road, equity principles also allow us to take into account the role of the network for underprivileged communities.
+Depending on the equity principle applied, your network prioritisation may change, which can affect decision-making.

-The RA2CE analysis is set up generically.
-The user can determine the equity weights themselves.
-This can for example be GINI-coefficients or social vulnerability scores.
-The user-defined equity weights will feed into the prioritarian principle.
+The RA2CE analysis is set up generically: the user can define the equity weights themselves.
+These can be, for example, Gini coefficients or social vulnerability scores.
+The user-defined equity weights feed into the prioritarian principle.

 The three applied principles are explained below: